dhamo-railsfactory/getcha/README.md

 getcha
 ======

-REST API with simple get and push retreive images from S3
+REST API with simple get and push for handling images in S3